Seteco/Somorrostro/netdata-backends.md

    When multiple servers are defined, netdata will try the next one when the first one fails.
 This allows you to load-balance different servers: give your backend servers in different order on each netdata.

+   netdata also ships [`nc-backend.sh`](https://github.com/firehol/netdata/blob/master/contrib/nc-backend.sh), a script that can be used as a fallback backend to save the metrics to disk and push them to the time-series database when it becomes available again.
+If can also be used to monitor / trace / debug the metrics netdata generates.

 - `data source = as collected`, or `data source = average`, or `data source = sum`, selects the kind of data that will be sent to the backend.

 - `hostname = my-name`, is the hostname to be used for sending data to the backend server.
 By default this is `[global].hostname`.